 From agent enablement capabilities to automated reporting, Microsoft Dynamics 365 Customer Service is your one-stop shop for call center automation — and Hitachi Solutions is the perfect partner to implement it.

-We have extensive experience with the entire Microsoft ecosystem, including Dynamics 365, Azure, and the Power Platform, as well as a wealth of proven technical expertise.
-We’ve also been recognized by Microsoft as a top partner for customer service, so you can rest assured that your call center is in good hands.
+We have extensive experience with the entire Microsoft ecosystem, including Dynamics 365, Azure, the Power Platform, and Microsoft 365 Copilot, as well as a wealth of proven technical expertise.
+We’ve also been recognized by Microsoft as a top partner for intelligent automation, customer service and more, so you can rest assured that your call center is in good hands.

 Contact us today to learn more about how we can help digitally transform your call center and turn it from a cost center into a profit center.